gliu2k/SAP-Datasphere/DataBuilder/Model.md

 > [!NOTE]
 > Remote tables are the virtual as in SDA(HANA) or the “link” as in Azure Fabric, which map to the physical objects locating in the remote system.
 > The object and its data are stored in the remote system, which is on-premise S/4HANA in this case.
-The performance can be slow if the source system is on-premise and target system is on-cloud.
-(It is also slow when both systems are on-premise).
+It also means that you can get the real-time data.
+However, the performance can be slow if the source system is on-premise and target system is on-cloud.
+(It is slow even when both systems are on-premise in SDA).
 Thus, it is highly recommended to replicate the source object and its data to a local table in the Datasphere when you want to create further logic(model) like join/union and etc. on top of it.

 > [!IMPORTANT]
-> All the CDSViews in S/4HANA can be used(mapped) as the remote tables in Datasphere.
-However, only the CDSViews with **Analytics.dataExtraction.enabled** can be used in the **Flow** ETLs.
+> **All** the CDSViews(and ABAP tables/views) in S/4HANA can be used(mapped) as the remote tables in Datasphere.
+> However, only the CDS Views with **Analytics.dataExtraction.enabled** can be loaded to Datasphere via the **Flow**.
 See **Flow** section.

 ## 1.2.
 Import Entities (from BW)